FAIRsharing/subject-ontology/README.md

 # Subject Resource Application Ontology

-The Subject Resource Application Ontology (SRAO) is an application ontology describing subject areas / academic disciplines used within [FAIRsharing](https://www.fairsharing.org) records by curators and the user community.
+The Subject Resource Application Ontology (SRAO) is an application ontology describing subject areas / academic disciplines used within [FAIRsharing](https://www.fairsharing.org) records by curators and the user community (see also the [SRAO FAIRsharing record]((https://fairsharing.org/bsg-s001177))).
 It is built in conjunction with the [Domain Resource Application Ontology (DRAO)](https://github.com/FAIRsharing/domain-ontology), which contains more specific domain terms and other descriptors.

 All classes within SRAO come from publicly-available ontologies and controlled vocabularies.
 Currently, the following ontologies are used to build SRAO: